I don’t have Instagram, Facebook, Twitter, YouTube, or LinkedIn profiles anymore.

 - If snail mail is more your thing, my sticker club is the way to go.
 (This is a lot of fun.)

-But just because I refuse to participate in the Zuckerverse doesn’t mean I think you have to cancel your accounts!
+Please know that just because I refuse to participate in corporate social media doesn’t mean I think you have to cancel your accounts.

 - What to expect in the first few months after deleting.